-Supporting young children’s learning and development is at the heart of OEC’s mission.
-OEC has many resources to help providers plan a strong early childhood program and partner with families to support children’s learning.
-These resources include:
+Supporting young children’s learning and development is a key part of OEC’s mission and is at the heart of that work that early childhood providers do every day.
+OEC has many resources to help you partner with families and plan a strong early childhood program.

-- The Supporting All Children Using the CT ELDS webpage includes guidance documents and videos to help you plan how to support children to develop the skills in the CT ELDS (curriculum).
+- The Supporting All Children Using the CT ELDS webpage includes guidance documents and videos that can help you plan how to support children to develop the skills in the CT ELDS.

-- The early childhood screening and assessment webpage includes guidance and tools for considering children’s current skills so that you can plan how to support their next steps in learning and development.
+- The early childhood screening and assessment webpage includes guidance and tools to assess children’s current skills so that you can support their next steps in learning and development.

-- Our Focus On pages highlight areas such as inclusion, challenging behavior, and supporting dual language learners.
+- Our Focus On pages highlight topics such as inclusion, challenging behavior, and supporting dual language learners.